kai-ma/bristol_project/README.md

 ## A strangers chat app for emotional healing and personal growth.
 ## Acceptance criteria
+The user stories marked with the emoticon 🔥 are interesting ideas other similar stranger chat apps don't have.
 ### 1. Anonymous letter to solve troubles.

 **As a sender, I hope to share and consult my troubles with strangers through anonymous letters and keep in touch with them on this topic.**